yasiryagi/helpdesk/roles/content-creators/README.md

 This page will contain all information on how to act as a `Content Creator`, and how to create a channel, upload videos, and managing your content.

 # Instructions
-After the Babylon release, content is no longer managed or consumed with [pioneer](https://testnet.joystream.org).
-Viewing content is now done in our new consumer app hosted [here](https://play.joystream.org), whereas channel and content management (eg. registration of channels, uploading, editing, curation, etc.), requires usage of the [Joystream-CLI](https://www.npmjs.com/package/@joystream/cli).
+After the Babylon release, content is no longer managed or consumed with [Pioneer](https://testnet.joystream.org).
+Viewing content is now done in our new consumer app hosted [here](https://play.joystream.org), whereas channel and content management (eg. registration of channels, uploading, editing, curation, etc.) require the [Joystream-CLI](https://www.npmjs.com/package/@joystream/cli).
 The CLI can also be built following the instructions [here](/tools/cli/README.md).

 ## Get Started
 If you want to upload content as a `Content Creator`, you need to become a `Member`.
 Instructions for this can be found [here](https://github.com/Joystream/helpdesk/#get-started).

 Once you are a member, you need to fire up your CLI, import your membership key, and connect it to the chain.
-To get it setup properly, follow the instruction [here](/tools/cli/README.md).
+To get it set up properly, follow the instructions [here](/tools/cli/README.md).

 All commands needed for managing content are under the `joystream-cli media` command.
 This command will show all available subcommands. `joystream-cli media:subCommand --help` will show how to use them.